Suizzle/movement-guides/create-dapp/configure-sui-dapp-for-movement-network.md

 # Configuring a Sui Move dApp for Movement Network

-In this guide for Sui developers, we'll learn how easy it is to create a Sui dApp React frontend and configure your dApp for Movement Network's M2 blockchain.
+In this guide for Sui developers, you'll learn how easy it is to create a Sui dApp React frontend and configure your dApp for Movement Network's M2 blockchain.

 ## Create a new Sui dApp project with `@mysten/create-dapp`
 ```